 It takes a little under 2 hours to get to Strasbourg by high-speed train, from either Paris or Frankfurt.
 The city is the seat of the European Parliament (which you can visit) and other European institutions.
 The city also has a small international airport, with flights from neighboring cities in Europe and Northern Africa.

 Yes, there are many lovely villages around as well as a wine route.
-You can visit the Haut-Koenigsbourg Castle, wander through nearby villages of Riquewihr and Kayserberg.
+You can visit the Haut-Koenigsbourg Castle, wander through nearby villages of Ribeauvillé, Riquewihr, and Kayserberg.
 I recommend taking a tour to make the most of your visit.

 Strasbourg is lovely at any time of the year.
 There is a famous Christmas market in December which is magnificent, but if you don’t like crowds, it is better to go at another time of the year.

 Summers are warm and lovely, but beware the tourists.
-With fewer crowds, Fall or Spring are absolutely lovely in Strasbourg.
+With fewer crowds, Fall or Spring are absolutely lovely in the city.
 Note, there is a mini-Oktoberfest or “Fête de la bière” in Strasbourg, influenced by its German neighbor.

-The pedestrian area in Strasbourg is quite walkable, so anywhere around there is quite accessible.
+The pedestrian area in the city is quite walkable, so anywhere around there is quite accessible.
 The city is usually considered quite safe to walk around at night, but as in all things, common sense applies!

-I would recommend staying somewhere between Strasbourg Cathedral and the train station, such as:
+I would recommend staying between Strasbourg Cathedral and the train station, such as:

 - €€€ – Le Kleber Hotel